Spottedstorm23/OOP-JAVA-Project/README.md

 ### 1.2 Escape Mode
 Careful about the cats, they don't want you to get your cheese. </br>
-<i>In this mode the mouse has to escape 3 cats while countinuing (?) it's quest to get cheese.
+<i>In this mode the mouse has to escape 1 of 3 cats while countinuing (?) it's quest to get cheese.
-Three times it may be able to escape it's hunters before the game ends.</i>
+Three times it may be able to escape it's hunter before the game ends.</i>
 </br>
 <b> -> This mode has yet to be added.</b>